 Mt.
 Walker is densely covered with 100 year-old Douglas-fir trees that have grown up in an area once burned by wildfire.
 Native Pacific rhododendrons grow along the road and at both North and South observation points.
 The large flowers are bright purplish-pink and bloom May to June.
 Mt.
 Walker is the only peak facing Puget Sound that has a road to its summit.
+Both viewpoints have short trails to the viewing area with interpretive signs.
+The south viewpoint has short compacted gravel accessible trail out to to the lookout area that also provides a nice bench.

 Mt Walker Viewpoint printable recreation opportunity guide (PDF File)